Create Windows Installation Usb

 Creating a Bootable Windows Installation USB

-Date Published: September 7, 2024
+Date Published: September 7, 2024 Updated: October 24,2025

 This guide explains how to create a bootable USB drive for installing Windows.
 It includes instructions for obtaining the ISO, preparing the USB drive, and enabling edition selection.
 Enhancements include automation tips and error handling for common issues.

-1. Obtain a Windows ISO
+1. Get a Windows ISO

 2. Preparing the USB Drive

-Step 1: Mount the Windows ISO
+Step 1: Mount Windows ISO

-Step 2: Partition the USB Drive
+Step 2: Partition USB Stick

 list disk